-The Preferred Stock accumulates cumulative dividends at a rate per annum equal to 6.50% and dividends are payable when, as and if declared by our board of directors, out of funds legally available for their payment to the extent paid in cash, quarterly in arrears on March 1, June 1, September 1 and December 1 of each year, beginning on December 1, 2020 and ending on, and including, September 1, 2023.
-Declared dividends on the Preferred Stock are payable, at our election, in cash, shares of our common stock or a combination of cash and shares of our common stock.
-We recorded \$5 million of accrued preferred stock dividends in our consolidated results of operations for the three months ended March 31, 2023 and 2022.
-During the three months ended March 31, 2023 and 2022, we paid cash dividends on our preferred stock of \$5 million.
-On April 26, 2023, the Board of Directors declared a dividend of \$1.625 per share on Preferred Stock payable on June 1, 2023 to holders of record of the Preferred Stock on May 15, 2023.
+The Preferred Stock accumulated cumulative dividends at a rate per annum equal to 6.50% payable, at our election, in cash, shares of our common stock or a combination of cash and shares of our common stock.
+We recorded \$4 million and \$14 million of accrued preferred stock dividends in our consolidated results of operations for the three and nine months ended September 30, 2023, and \$5 million and \$16 million for the three and nine months ended September 30, 2023 and 2022, we paid cash dividends on our preferred stock of \$5 million and \$16 million, respectively.
+On September 1, 2023, the mandatory conversion date, each outstanding share of Preferred Stock was automatically converted into shares of our common stock.
+See Note 12.
+Stock and Stockholders' Equity for further details.